guguji666666/GJS-AAD-Auth/README.md

 ![image](https://user-images.githubusercontent.com/96930989/210073927-a9f06b2e-8664-4f7a-89a4-b39bcdadb736.png)

-# P4:Configuration of RDS infrastructure on the two servers we joined to the domain before
+# P4 : Configuration of RDS infrastructure on the two servers we joined to the domain before
 >Detailed steps to deploy RDS role on 2 servers we prepared before https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-deploy-infrastructure

 >One server - RD gateway + RD web access